-Except as otherwise provided in Newegg's certificate of incorporation or by applicable law, the holders of shares of Class A Common Stock and Class B Common Stock shall at all times vote together as one class on all matters (including the election of directors) submitted to a vote or for the consent of the stockholders of Newegg.
+Except as otherwise provided in Newegg's certificate of Each common share is entitled to one (1) vote on all matters incorporation or by applicable law, the holders of shares of Class A subject to vote at general meetings of the Company.
+Common Stock and Class B Common Stock shall at all times vote together as one class on all matters (including the election of directors) submitted to a vote or for the consent of the stockholders of Newegg.